golangci/golangci-lint/README.md

 <details>
 <summary>About core team</summary>

-The GolangCI Core Team is a group of contributors that have demonstrated a lasting enthusiasm for the project and community.
+The GolangCI Core Team is a group of contributors who have demonstrated a lasting enthusiasm for the project and community.
 The GolangCI Core Team has GitHub admin privileges on the repo.

 #### Responsibilities

 The Core Team has the following responsibilities:

 1. Being available to answer high-level questions about vision and future.
 2. Being available to review longstanding/forgotten pull requests.
 3. Occasionally check issues, offer input, and categorize with GitHub issue labels.
 4. Looking out for up-and-coming members of the GolangCI community who might want to serve as Core Team members.
-5. Note that the Core Team – and all GolangCI contributors – are open source volunteers; membership on the Core Team is expressly not an obligation.
+5. Note that the Core Team – and all GolangCI contributors – are open-source volunteers; membership on the Core Team is expressly not an obligation.
 The Core Team is distinguished as leaders in the community and while they are a good group to turn to when someone needs an answer to a question, they are still volunteering their time, and may not be available to help immediately.

 </details>